 So you can see why my logic brain was going insane when the sales reps were saying that's not possible to have.
 If you want a solar set up you have to be connected to the grid.
 What they were really saying is the systems that they all sell are the ones they make the most money out of and no one really sells the other systems because they are not that profitable.

-After over 5 years of research and asking questions about solar I learnt the main reason the mainstream solar systems that are sold these days is they are the most profitable systems not the best systems for our planet and who really cares about the customer and once its on their roof and money has changed hands, Not the sales reps problem.
-He/She has their commissions and he is off to the next place to do another deal.
+After over 5 years of research and asking questions about solar, I learnt that the mainstream solar systems that are sold these days are the most profitable systems and not the best systems for our planet and who really cares about the customer and once its on their roof and money has changed hands, it's no longer the sales reps problem.
+He/She has their commissions and they are off to the next place to do another deal.
 And after saying this not all solar sales reps have that intention most of them just don’t understand it themselves and fully believe what they are selling is the best thing, they are just not educated enough on it.

 The reason these great systems that were built and designed to last never took off is that they were large and financially expensive so they looked at creating all this new technology that they are trying to sell us these days that seems to be financially cheap up front if compared to the price we are paying for power now, Its just not the best thing for the future of our planet and our people, its good for the economical system and that's about it.

-What I always look at when purchasing anything is what is the Embodied Energy of that Item or product.
-Which in a sentence” is the sum of all the energy required to produce any goods or services” With this is mind it is hard for me to make a commitment to a solar systems knowing that there is a better solution out there and finally some larger companies are starting to invest into the correct technology in my eyes.
+What I always look at when purchasing anything is what is the Embodied Energy of that item or product.
+Which in a sentence is 'the sum of all the energy required to produce any goods or services' with this in mind it is hard for me to make a commitment to a solar system knowing that there is a better solution out there and finally some larger companies are starting to invest in the correct technology in my eyes.

 Here are some tips on what processes I would recommend to go through before you switch to solar.

-First thing is to do an energy audit on your house,buy a watts meter and test all your appliances in your house.
+First thing is to do an energy audit on your house, buy a watt meter and test all your appliances in your house.

-If your are on electric hot water next time your system die’s put in a solar hot water system, They have longer warranties less issues and once installed there is little or no cost to run them.
+If you are on electric hot water next time your system dies put in a solar hot water system, They have longer warranties, fewer issues and once installed there is little or no cost to run them.

-If possible switch to gas cooking and heating for of water rather than a kettle.
+If possible switch to gas cooking and heating and use a stovetop kettle on gas to heat water instead of an electric kettle.
 Even if it means buying yourself a gas BBQ if Natural gas is not available in your area and doing your cooking and heating water on that, it will not save you a fortune in money, it will allow you to have a smaller battery bank and better for the environment. for every 100 ton of coal burned to make energy from the grid only about 30% at best makes it to your home from losses in the grid system.

-If you understand what uses energy and when in you house it will make picking the right size solar system easier.
+If you understand what uses energy and when in your house, it will make picking the right size solar system easier.

-When choosing a solar system the most important thing in my opinion is to get one that has batteries, you can get away with a small battery bank and that will pay for itself in no time, as most of the power we use is between the hours of 3pm and 9 at night and that is why the cost of energy is so expensive at this time of the day as it peak.
+When choosing a solar system the most important thing, in my opinion, is to get one that has batteries.
+You can get away with a small battery bank and that will pay for itself in no time as most of the power we use is between the hours of 3pm and 9 at night and that is why the cost of energy is so expensive at this time of the day as it's the peak.
 It does not make sense to sell power to the energy company for less than what they sell it to you for that's unfair in my opinion.
-This is an extreme example you sell them your power your have made all day for .08 cents per kilowatt and if you are on a peak rate buy it back for up to .48 cents per kilowatt.
+This is an extreme example: you sell them your power your have made all day for 8 cents per kilowatt and if you are on a peak rate buy it back for up to 38 cents per kilowatt.

 Having a small battery bank will allow you to create your own power during the day and store it to use at night in that peak time which is when you will save the most.

 You can also have your grid connect switch wired so that certain power points in your house are always connected to the grid and that will help save your batteries.
-For example common things that people have grid switched is washing machines, microwaves and fridges or maybe you might have some large power tools in the garage so you have some power points there connected to the grid not the battery bank. .
+For example, common things that people have connected to the grid is washing machines, microwaves and fridges or maybe you might have some large power tools in the garage so you have some power points there connected to the grid and not the battery bank.

-The best panels hands down are Copper indium gallium selenide solar cells .
-There has been some real advancements in this technology the last few years and the quick answer to why this has not been the technology that most company push is because it requires a larger panel to produce the same amount of power as a Mono or Polycrystalline panel until now.
+The best panels hands down are Copper indium gallium selenide solar cells.
+There have been some real advancements in this technology the last few years and the quick answer to why this has not been the technology that most company push is because it requires a larger panel to produce the same amount of power as a Mono or Polycrystalline panel until now.